krassowski/enhanced-multiprocessing/README.md

 # the number of processes will be set to number of cores - 1 by default
 p = Pool()

-# will apply add_n to the element list of length three with n=5:
+# will apply add_n to the element list of length three with n=5, showing a nice progress bar along
 result = p.imap(add_n, [1, 2, 3], shared_args=(5, ))

 assert result == [6, 7, 8]